Adriannap26/Petals-and-Potions/README.md

     - I want to be able to see any upcoming events.
 The navigation bar should take me to the Events and Bookings section.
 I should be able to see the dates, times and prices of the events clearly and be able to make reservations using a simple and efficient submission process.
     - I want to be able to subscribe to the newsletter in order to receive special offers and receive communication regarding upcoming events.

+-   ### Design
+     #### Colour Scheme
+        - The shades of the website are a very light grey and charcoal.
+        - The accents are a lilac and khaki.
+        - The main brand colour is a vibrant burnt orange.
+        Please note that Colormind was used to aid the colour decision process.
+     #### Typography
+        -  The Nunito Sans font is the main font used throughout the whole website with Sans Serif as the fallback font.
+     #### Imagery
+        -  ...